Commercial Operation of the Facility Sample Clauses

 Commercial Operation of the Facility.
 Commercial Operation” means the condition existing when (i) Seller has fulfilled all of the conditions precedent in Section 2.2 of the Agreement and provided Notice to Buyer substantially in the form of Exhibit H (the “COD Certificate”), (ii) Seller has notified Buyer in writing that it has provided the required documentation to Buyer and met the conditions for achieving Commercial Operation, and (iii) Buyer has acknowledged to Seller in writing that Buyer agrees that Commercial Operation has been achieved.
 Seller shall notify Buyer in writing when Xxxxxx believes that it has provided

 Commercial Operation of the Facility.
-“Commercial Operation” means the condition existing when (i) Seller has fulfilled all of the conditions precedent in Section 2.2 of the Agreement and provided to Buyer a completion certificate from a Licensed Professional Engineer substantially in the form of Exhibit H (the “COD Certificate”) and (ii) Seller has notified Buyer in writing that it has provided the required documentation to Buyer and met the conditions for achieving Commercial Operation.
-The “Commercial Operation Date” shall be the later of (x) Expected Commercial Operation Date, or (y) the date on which Commercial Operation is achieved.
+“Commercial Operation” means the condition existing when (i) Seller has fulfilled all of the conditions precedent in Section 2.2 of the Agreement and provided Notice from a Licensed Professional Engineer to Buyer substantially in the form of Exhibit H (the “COD Certificate”) and (ii) Seller has notified Buyer in writing that it has provided the required documentation to Buyer and met the conditions for achieving Commercial Operation.
+The “Commercial Operation Date” shall be the later of (x) sixty (60) days prior to the Expected Commercial Operation Date, or (y) the date on which Commercial Operation is achieved.

 Related to Commercial Operation of the Facility